 Q: Are adult children responsible for the medical bills of their parents?

-A: In 30 states, an adult child is legally responsible for the expenses of care of a parent, but such requirement is rarely enforced.
+A: In 30 states, an adult child is legally responsible for the expenses of medical and long-term care of a parent, but such requirement is rarely enforced.
 However, recently nursing homes in both Pennsylvania and South Dakota have sued surviving children for the nursing home bills of their deceased parents.